Nsabimana1/AssemblerInHakell/README.md

 ## Project Layout

-The project is laid out a such:
+The project is laid out as such:

 **AParser** contains most of the primordial parsers that were written by Dr. Yorgey prior to this project.